 - Installation, Storage, and Compute with Windows Server 2016 (70‐740), Identity with Windows Server 2016 (70‐742)

 Graduates of this program develop problem solving and communication skills necessary to function and communicate effectively with end‐users and decision makers throughout all levels of the organization.
 Our graduates develop life‐long learning skills—the key to success in the exciting and dynamic information technology field.

-NCSC graduates are employed as data communications and help desk support specialists, network and computer technicians, and Windows and Linux server administrators supporting local and regional businesses, government agencies, and educational institutions.
+Students earning a Networking degree are engaged as data communications and help desk support specialists, network and computer technicians, and Windows and Linux server administrators.
+Graduates are employed by local and regional businesses, government agencies, and educational institutions.

 The Associate of Applied Science degree is awarded for the completion of this program.

 Students earning a degree in IT Networking from NCSC are prepared to: